Vaccinations for Cats

 Did you know that there are over 10 vaccinations available for cats?
 Which ones does your cat need?

-As holistic veterinarians, we are concerned about over-vaccination.
+We are concerned about over-vaccination.
 We realize that some vaccinations are necessary but that each cat should have a vaccination program tailored to its’ lifestyle.
-As holistic veterinarians, we tend to minimize vaccination and will be glad to discuss your pet’s individual needs during the examination/consultation.
+We tend to minimize vaccination and will be glad to discuss your pet’s individual needs during the examination/consultation.
 Here is a short list of the more common vaccinations for cats:

 Rabies is a disease nearly everyone has heard of.
 It is contracted when an animal is bitten by another animal that has been infected and Rabies is always fatal.
 Rabies vaccinations are required in many states for cats.
 Even if you have an indoor cat, you should consider the vaccine.
 In nearly all cases, an animal will need to be put down if it has been infected with rabies.
 Almost all cases of Rabies in California involved indoor cats!

 The more common name for this virus is “distemper”.
 It is a highly contagious disease which is why vaccination is recommended.
 Symptoms include fever, seizures, loss of appetite, and possibly death.
 Kittens are born with a natural immunity for the first few weeks of their lives.
 Vaccinations should start at around 8 weeks old and there is a series of 3 vaccinations given at 3-4 week intervals.
 Your cat should also receive a vaccination every 1-3 years.